HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-intro.md

  - {:.new-content}[Condition-hc1](Condition-hc1.html) is an example of a condition categorized as a "health-concern"
  - {:.new-content}[Condition-example](Condition-example.html) is an example of a condition categorized as a "problem"
+ - {:.new-content}[Condition-SDOH-example](Condition-condition-SDOH-example.html) is an example of a condition categorized as a "Social Determinants Of Health"

 {% include link-list.md %}